cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 This guide introduces how to quickly install and connect to a single-node Cloudberry Database.
 Following this guide, you can start trying out Cloudberry Database by performing some simple operations or running SQL commands on it.

+> [!NOTE]
-> Note: This guide is intended for testing or development purposes, not for production deployments.
+> This guide is intended for testing or development purposes, not for production deployments.

 This guide introduces single-node installation on the following architectures: